Skip to content

 Which inputs matter most

 You enter Holiday Overspend Amount, Credit Card Interest Rate, Monthly Repayment Budget, and Years to Project.
-Hours and hourly rate both appear to matter equally, but in practice the rate is the bigger lever because it applies to every hour.
-A modest rate uplift beats a modest hour increase almost every time.
+The interest rate is the bigger lever because it applies to every month.
+A modest rate change affects the timeline more than a modest monthly payment increase.

 What's happening under the hood

-This calculator provides estimates for life event costs based on the inputs provided and general averages.
+This calculator provides estimates based on the inputs provided and general averages.
 Actual costs vary significantly by location, preferences, and circumstances.
 Results are for planning and educational purposes only and do not constitute financial advice.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 What the number doesn't include